simonecorsi/fine/README.md

 It provides extendability by taking an array of callbacks that will be executed serially to allow closing user-defined resources, eg: a database connection, drain streams, etc; before timeout exits the main process.

+## ESM

+This package now exports both `ESM` and `CommonJS`.
+If, for some reason, you really really need only the CommonJS version refer to `v1.4.0`.

 ## Table of contents

 <!-- toc -->